trento-project/wanda/guides/specification.md

 > allowing us to have an expectation like this
 >
 > `expect: facts.awesome_fact == values.expected_token_timeout`

-In a nutshell, Values provide a way to decouple concepts, usually expeced values for facts, from their actual concretization during execution in certain scenarios.

 A Value declaration contains:
 - the value name